FabianoEger/tago-documentation/analysis.rst

 .origin
 =======
- Since you can have more than one device, or even a script analysis, inserting values to a bucket, origin function allows you to filter possible results by ID.
+ Since you can have more than one device, or even a script analysis inserting values to a bucket, the *origin* function allows you to filter the results by the ID the inserted the variable.

  | **Arguments**
  | bucket_var("variable").origin("id").run([thisArg])
- | *\*id(String) Device or Analysis ID.*
+ | *\*id(String) the device or analysis ID*
  |
  | **Returns**
- | *(Array) Return an Array with values only originated by one ID.
+ | *(Array) An array with the values inserted (originated) only by the selected ID*
  |
  |
  | **Examples**